 I suspect that most of us get along with a mix of online and paper-based note taking tools.
 And switch methods depending on the situation.
 Taking notes in a lecture is very different than taking notes while doing research for an essay or project.

-I confess, I almost always do my grocery lists on the back of old envelopes.
-Just works for me.
+I confess, I often do my grocery lists on the back of old envelopes, though increasingly I use Google Keep as well.
 If I’m at a conference, I often just use paper and pen to take notes and sketch ideas during a session.
 And as I move through my work day, I use online note taking tools to keep track of great articles, resources, ideas and tools that I want to refer back to various client projects, images that I think I can use in blog posts, notes for household projects and so much more.
 I’d be lost without online note-taking tools.
 How about you?

 Use this lesson to examine what you’re already doing and explore other tools to see if your current strategy is the best it can be.
 And consider which tools might work best for the students in your school, keeping in mind that they might want to try a variety of tools to see what works best for them.